Escondido and Fagnano Lakes

 Food & Culture Highlights

-Food in 20-Minute Scenic Helicopter Flight Over Cape Town USD 156 reflects regional produce and neighbourhood traditions.
+Food in Day Tour to Explore Mayan Sites and Cenotes with Meal USD 125 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.